szepeshazi/sudoku/README.md

-# sudoku_core
+# Sudoku Universe

-A sample command-line application.
+A sudoku solver Dart application.

-Created from templates made available by Stagehand under a BSD-style [license](https://github.com/dart-lang/stagehand/blob/master/LICENSE).
+This app will solve sudoku riddles for you.
+It will also explain on each step why a potential value can be eliminated at a given board location.

+[license](https://github.com/dart-lang/stagehand/blob/master/LICENSE).